The joint numerical range of three hermitian $4\times 4$ matrices: On elliptic faces

-\eblock[3.5cm]{\quad A joint numerical range with six elliptic faces, four of them intersecting in a ring pattern, and two disjoint, corresponds to the following triple of symmetric matrices: } \parbox[t]{3.5cm}{ 0pt }
+A joint numerical range with six elliptic faces, four of them intersecting in a ring pattern, and two disjoint (see Figure~\ref{fig:elliptic}~(c)), corresponds to the following triple of symmetric matrices: